 While many other foods have been thought to induce labor, no studies have proven these claims.

 However, there is evidence to suggest that dates may aid in inducing labor.
 In some studies, eating high-fiber fruits increased the delivery rate and reduced the need for external intervention to speed labor along.
-In most instances, consuming dates for natural labor when nearing or at full-term of pregnancy will not be harmful to the mother or baby.
+In most instances, consuming dates when nearing or at full-term of pregnancy will not be harmful to the mother or baby.
 One study found it to be safe for both the mother and the baby to eat dates during the late stage of pregnancy.
 However, it is best to discuss this with a doctor or midwife if you are concerned.

 In addition to eating specific foods, labor can be induced through other things; exercising, sex, acupuncture methods, or even the use of castor oil.
 However, waiting and going to your doctor may be the best course of action, rather than relying on such anecdotal evidence.